ExpressGateway/express-gateway.io/docs/faq.md

 ### Can the Express Gateway run clustered?

 Not fully.
-Express Gateway utilizes Redis as a distributed data store.
-All application data can be namespaced globally across all Express Gateway instances.
+Express Gateway can run clustered, but not all capabilities are cluster aware.
+For example, there are no global counters.
+On the other hand, given it utilizes Redis as a distributed data store, all application data can be namespaced globally across all Express Gateway instances.
 We're working on making the config the same way.
 Once we do so, we’ll be adding in the capability to cluster Express Gateway instances horizontally.

 ### Can I easily deploy a Gateway instance on the web without having to set up my own server or pay for it?